jan27111991/clipboard-recruiting-tht-sdet/README.md

 ## Getting Started

-For easiest way to getting started, extract this project and open it from IntelliJ.
+- For easiest way to getting started, extract this project from git and open it from eclipse
-> Then Do a dry run on test in : test -> java -> TestSandbox class and see if your setup is correct.

-Tip: Do remember to update this readme file for anything else that you think needs updating here!
+- Test cases are coded in /*TestSandbox.java*/
+- @FindBy annotation in /*AmazonOR.java*/ aids in locating the elements as per page factory model
+- Dependencies are managed through pom.xml file
+- Test execution of the code through command line can be run done using the command  => mvn test -DTest=TestSandbox
+- The output can be viewed through console

 ## Success